VS Code online and networked

 However, a completely browser-based IDE might be useful in some circumstances: in exotic devops scenarios, through painful firewalls, when working from a thin client, something like that?

-There are at several supported configs
+There are several supported configs

 Mainline VS Code server: